jai-jk/number-to-word-list-convertor/README.md

 ![Translat9r Demo](translat9r-demo-gif.gif) <br>
 https://vimeo.com/659245138

+**Developed and optimised for a 1440 \* 700 screen - was unable to optimise for multiple sizes before the deadline.**

 ### Why and How

 My goals for this project were to practise and demonstrate my abilities as a Full Stack Node.js & React Engineer.
 I did this by attempting to do the following: